iainplimmer/nggridify2/README.md

 5. Allow the ability to sort the columns by clicking the header.

 #### Upcoming Features (In no particular order)
+1. When using deep values, the column sort does not work as intended.
+2. The ability to add an optional width to a column.
-1. The ability to add a type to a column aswell as a format, useful for dates. <-- The MVP done until here :)
+3. The ability to add an optional type column aswell as a format, useful for dates.
-2. The ability to add a series of functions to each row instead of a single one.
-3. Seperate the sort and page pipes into their own thing.
+4. Seperate the sort and page pipes into their own pipes.
 I don't like how that method isn't totally encapsulated.
-4. When the component first loads, allow the caller to choose the default sorting.
+5. When the component first loads, allow the caller to choose the default sorting.
+6. Styling, should we include this as an option?

 #### Credits & Thanks